 Rhode Island College (RIC) is the State's comprehensive public institution of higher education.
 Its primary mission is to make its academic programs available to any qualified resident of Rhode Island who can benefit from its educational services.
 The College offers programs of study in that array of disciplines traditionally considered as the liberal arts, including humanities, social sciences, sciences, and fine arts, and a broad array of professional offerings in the health and helping professions, education, management, and technology.
 Selected curricula are offered at the graduate level within the liberal arts and in applied and practitioner-oriented fields within the service sector.
-Liberal education refers to learning opportunities designed to ensure that students have a breadth of educational experiences, which foster the development of insights and multiple perspectives on ideas, issues, and events, as well as an appreciation of the interconnectedness of fields of knowledge, and the value dimensions of the human condition.
+Liberal educational experiences, which foster the development of insights and multiple perspectives on ideas, issues, and events, as well as an appreciation of the interconnectedness of fields of knowledge, and the value dimensions of the human condition.